How to Stay

-At Ronald McDonald House-Denver, you will find a comfortable place to live while in the Denver Metro area.
+At RMHC-Denver, you will find a comfortable place to live while in the Denver Metro area.
 In addition, you will find support, care, understanding and compassion from staff, volunteers and other families staying at the house.
-There are two requirements that must be met in order for families to stay at Ronald McDonald House-Denver:
+There are two requirements that must be met in order for families to stay at RMHC-Denver:

 - The patient must be aged 21 years old or younger, and;